is a musician-run not-for-profit

 S O M E W H E R E T H E R E p r e s e n t s . . .

 ...live, creative, outside-the-box, odd-ball, adventurous music in the city of Toronto:

 On the Second Sunday of each month, Somewhere There presents two sets of creative music at the Array Space (155 Walnut Avenue) starting at 8pm.
 All events are are pay-what-you-can with a suggested cover of $10.

 On the third Sunday of each month, Somewhere there presents a set of of adventurous, outward looking jazz music at the Emmet Ray (924 College Street) starting at 6pm.
 These are pay-what-you-can events.

 the Somewhere There Creative Music Festival

 Once a year, in the coldest and shortest month Canada has to offer, Somewhere There gathers together performers and composers, thinkers, educators, and music presenters for a three-day celebration of the vitality and diversity of Toronto's creative music scene.
 The Somewhere There Creative Music Festival takes place at the TRANZAC, a long-time home for Toronto's musical adventurers and a warm, friendly place anytime, but especially in February.

-+ an array of one-off presentations at an ever-growing list of local venues friendly to creative music such as the Array Space, Double Double Land, the Holy Oak, Ratio, the TRANZAC, the Emmet Ray, and others.
++ an array of one-off presentations at an ever-changing list of local venues friendly to creative music such as the Array Space, Ratio, the TRANZAC, the Emmet Ray, and elsewhere.

 Thank you for your commitment to impossible and unreasonable music-making and for your ongoing support.

-Ali Berkok, Paul Newman, Karen Ng, Heather Saumer, Noah Sherman, and Joe Sorbara
+Paul Newman, Heather Saumer, Noah Sherman, and Joe Sorbara